 Mastered the energy body and want more?
 Feel free to see the article on change and transformation or to learn about the crucible of transformation within our own hearts.
 We have the ability to have these changes in our life stick.
 Are you ready for it?

-Taken a look at all of these and want to study with Stephanie?
+Taken a look at all of these and want to study with Chenchira?
 There’s a 9 month program she offers called the Soul Compass Path.

 Take care, everyone.
 Blessings to you on your journey!